 The subject explores frameworks that support an understanding of the psychological, social, cognitive and moral components of human development including mental health and care of the older person.

 Approaches to Professional Nursing Practice explores the nature and professional context of nursing.
 The roles and functions of the nurse and their relationship to others are considered in terms of expected competence, responsibilities, accountabilities and scope of practice.
-Students will gain an understanding of information-0enabled care, which is central to modern practice.
+Students will gain an understanding of information-enabled care, which is central to modern practice.

 Bioscience 2 introduces the concepts associated with alterations in health across the lifespan.
 It will introduce pathophysiology, pharmacology, immunology and microbiology related to health breakdown due to injury or disease.
 This subject specifically examines the impact of microorganisms on people’s health and the body’s natural defences when dealing with infections and injuries and its significance to person-centred care.

-This subject focuses on the development of the role and clinical skills of the registered nurse when promoting, maintaining, and supporting person centred care.
+This subject focuses on the development of the role and clinical skills of the registered nurse when promoting, maintaining, and supporting person-centred care.
 A simulated professional task will assist with the development of essential clinical communications and a professional experience placement to evaluate clinical skills development.
 The subject includes 80 hours of Professional Experience Placement.

 This unit is designed to develop students’ knowledge in accessing and making judgements to translate the best available evidence into practice.
 This also includes the most current, valid and available research findings.
 General concepts associated with evidence-based health care are explored, including conducting literature searches from a wide range of sources, reviewing and appraising research and other evidence, and using and translating research into practice.